ThrowTheSwitch/CMock/docs/CMock_Summary.md

 to the callback instead.
 In this case, you are replacing the normal mock calls with your own custom stub function.

-There is also an older name, `func_StubWithCallback`, which is just an alias for either `func_CheckWithCallback` or `func_IgnoreWithCallback` depending on setting of the `:callback_after_arg_check` toggle.
+There is also an older name, `func_StubWithCallback`, which is just an alias for either `func_AddCallback` or `func_Stub` depending on setting of the `:callback_after_arg_check` toggle.
 This is deprecated and we recommend using the two options above.

 Cexception: